supremeimposter/My-Vault/GATE/Computer-Organization-and-Architecture/CPU/Instruction Set Architecture.md

 The two operands are obtained from the stack section of the process. [[Registers and Status Flags in CPU#Stack Pointer SP|Stack pointer register]] points to the top of the stack of a process in main memory.

-In stack-based ISA, ALU considers the top of the stack data as second operand and the one below top of the stack data as first operand.
+In stack-based ISA, <mark class="hltr-blue">ALU considers the top of the stack data as second operand and the one below top of the stack data as first operand</mark>.

 ![[Instruction Set Architecture-20240731093613820.webp]]